This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

-Waterfall model is the basic life cycle model which was developed by Winston Royce in 1970.
+The Waterfall model is the basic life cycle model which was developed by Winston Royce in 1970.
 This model represents multiple stages or processes in a sequential manner that flows progressively downward.

 This approach is useful when requirements are well known, technology is understood and the resources with required expertise are available.

-Waterfall model is defined by the following stages:
+The waterfall model is defined by the following stages:

 - Requirement Gathering and Analysis: Capture and analyze all the requirements and make sure whether they are testable or not.